 Kaneh Co Bites come in both the chocolate paleo and a superfood granola flavor, which is also vegan and gluten free.
 Both have 10mg of THC per bite and each bag contains 10 bites, for a total of 100mg THC per package.

 My local dispensaries charges around $20 for a package, making it $2.00 for each 10mg serving of THC.
 The bag is a standard two-handed pull apart resealable pouch.
-The bites are not individually wrapped and they get hard and a little stale if not properly resealed and kept refrigerated.
+The bites are not individually wrapped and they get hard and a little stale if not properly resealed and kept refrigerated, so be sure to store them properly to keep them their freshest.

 Dosing & Flavor